 If you own a UNT Parking Permit, you can transfer the permit from your regular vehicle to another vehicle you own; the sticker is made to move from one vehicle to another.
 You will need to register your second/other vehicle at transportation.unt.edu , click on “manage my account” and then “add a vehicle”.

 If you have two or more vehicles you will be driving to campus, you will need to register your second/other vehicle at transportation.unt.edu.
-Click on- “manage my account” and then “add a vehicle”.
+Click on- “manage my account”, login into the portal and then “add a vehicle”.
 Note that ONLY 1 permit is allowed per customer.
 Permits can be transferred between multiple vehicles if needed.

 If you own a UNT Parking Permit, you can transfer the permit from your regular vehicle to the rental car; the sticker is made to move from one vehicle to another.
 If you do not have a UNT parking permit, you will need to purchase a temporary day pass from the UNT Parking office, or pay to park in an hourly areas.